-Page or play announcement at a user-selected list of facilities facilities will receive the page or announcement.
-In the example shown in Figure 173, there are five of these map objects shown as blue and purple rectangles, each corresponding to a ship.
+Page or play announcement at a user-selected list of facilities page or announcement.
+In the example shown in Figure 187, there are five of these map objects shown as blue and purple rectangles, each corresponding to a ship.

 The map must have at least two map objects defined: